 This is the magic of camp.

 Finding the fun in the in-between, unscheduled moments.
-I could tell many stories of my experiences as a camper, and the most fun and memorable experiences are always those that weren’t laid out on the schedule.
+I could tell many stories of my experiences as a camper (you should absolutely read the linked story), and the most fun and memorable experiences are always those that weren’t laid out on the schedule.

 Naturally, my favorite moment of the week so far is right out of these in-between moments.